ShadowOne333/MaternalBound-Redux/README.md

        - Change the automatic linebreak code to make a space of 8 pixels instead of 6 from the window perimeter.
        - Change every manual linebreak to have 3 spaces instead of 2 in all the ccscript files.
     - The diamond does not show up in battle.
 This is unknown, as Mother 2 also didn’t have the diamond for battles.
 (Why though?)
-* Other in-game bugfixes… ?
+* A lot more in-game and script bugfixes

 -----------------